decor-discord/.github/GUIDELINES.md

 Decorations have a maximum resolution of 768x768, and the server will resize oversized submissions to this size.

-Animated decorations will be split out into two files, A PNG of the first frame and the other being the full file.
+Animated decorations will be split out into two files, A PNG of the first frame and the other being the full file (minus the first frame in the case of a APNG with a skipped first frame).

 **Process**